PBosmanatm/ICLASS/README.md

 # ICLASS
-Inverse modelling framework for the Chemistry Land-surface Atmosphere Soil Slab model (https://github.com/classmodel/modelpy)
+Inverse modelling framework for (the Python version of) the Chemistry Land-surface Atmosphere Soil Slab model (https://github.com/classmodel/modelpy, https://classmodel.github.io)

 The Chemistry Land-surface Atmosphere Soil Slab (CLASS) model included here is slightly adapted compared to the CLASS version as it was on 1 October 2019 on the GitHub link above.